 Place half the snap peas over the potatoes, followed by half the cherry tomatoes.
 Sprinkle lightly with salt and pepper, and drizzle with 1 teaspoon oil.
 Sprinkle with 1 teaspoon of lime juice.
 Place a salmon fillet over the vegetables and spread with half the harissa mayonnaise.

-4 Fold and seal the packet: Fold the foil over the fish so the ends meet.
+Fold the foil over the fish so the ends meet.
 Fold all three open sides to make a border of about 1 inch, and crimp them to tightly seal the packet.
 Place on a baking sheet.

 Repeat with the second sheet of foil, vegetables, and salmon.

-5 Bake the packets: Bake the packets for 20 to 22 minutes, or until the salmon and vegetables are cooked through.
+Bake the packets for 20 to 22 minutes, or until the salmon and vegetables are cooked through.

 Carefully open one of the packets to peek.
 The internal temperature of the thickest part of fish should register 140oF on an instant-read thermometer.